a-yee/spookyReport/PITCHME.md

 - Large data for each sample and requires many samples for higher accuracy
 - Odd dimensions makes it more complex to build layers
 - Data augmentation using synonyms
+- CNN parameters & other NN models may yield possible improvements